 Clif has apparently spoken about of Cloakcoin.
 Is he pumping it?
 Is he using his “following” to make money by influencing the crpyto-markets?
 That is the allegation.
 In fact, if you check Clif’s past, some have alleged that he has been practicing “pumping” for years.

 Please — you be the judge.
 Give this guy a listen.
 Tell me that he does not, in some weird way, make you very positive about the future of our world and at the same time, make you feel that hell is about to be unleashed.

 You’d better listen in and buy his reports to survive and profit — so he can.
 I think the reports are about $100.00 (US) each now.
 There are complaints about those too.
 Irrational babble.
 But Palm Readers charge more.

 Here’s a recent talk.
 It’s long — a YouTube interview with Clif.

 Here’s a rebuttal video.
 It’s a bit abrasive.

 Conclusion and my prediction without using a Webbot:

-Clif’s popularity will remain among the wingnuts, but based on his continued irrational statements, the vast and silent majority, will begin to ignore his rants.
+Clif’s popularity will remain among the “believers,” but based on his continued unsubstantiated claims, the vast and silent majority, will discount him.

 Follow Clif at your own risk.